Analdin/Martynov-AA_Anderson_test_c_sharp/README.md

 # Analdin - simple programm for checking - numbers, names, brackets and arrays

-This repository contains client-side (frontend).
-For server-side (backend) see WallyBackend
+This repository contains four blocks of the programm via c#

 ## How it works